 In addition to the substantially more detailed guidance for revenue recognition, NZ IFRS 15 contains prescriptive criteria to be applied when determining whether costs associated with the acquisition of a contract should be recognised as an asset, or expensed as incurred.
-This extends to cover all contract acquisition costs, such as bid costs incurred prior to the award of a contract, as well as sales commissions.
+This extends to cover all contract acquisition costs, such as bid (or pitch) costs incurred prior to the award of a contract.

 NZ IFRS 15 is restrictive, in that it permits only incremental costs of obtaining a contract to be considered.
 Consequently, only those costs which would not have been incurred if the contract had not been obtained are eligible to be considered.
-An example is a sales commission which is only payable in the event that a contract is awarded.
-In contrast, ongoing costs of running the business, such as a legal department, are not eligible to be considered because these costs would have been incurred regardless of whether a specific contract had been obtained.
-Although it might be argued that the legal department would not be needed unless an entity was involved in obtaining sales contracts, NZ IFRS 15 does not permit those contracts to be analysed on a portfolio basis.
+An example is a sales commission which is only payable in the event that a customer completes a sale.
+In contrast, ongoing costs of running the business are not eligible to be considered because these costs would have been incurred regardless of whether a specific contract had been obtained.
+Although it might be argued that certain costs might be lower if an entity was not involved in obtaining sales contracts, NZ IFRS 15 does not permit contracts to be analysed on a portfolio basis.
 Instead, the focus is on whether costs attributable to each individual contract are incremental.